avengerpenguin/r2rd/specs/homepage.md

 # Homepage

-    + it should return an HTTP 200 response code
+    + it should return an http 200 response code
     + it should have the title "r2rd"

 ## Mapping Form